Leroyal/DT-DIGITAX-MOBILE/README.md

 <a name="maps"></a>
 ### Google Maps

-3. With the Maps SDK for Android, you can add maps based on Google Maps data to your application.
+With the Google Maps SDK for Android, you can add maps based on Google Maps data to your application.

 Source: [https://developers.google.com/maps/documentation/android-sdk/intr](https://developers.google.com/maps/documentation/android-sdk/intro)